 During September 2023, the Company completed workforce reductions of 14 employees.
-The Company incurred approximately \$0.9 million in severance charges in connection with the workforce reductions, consisting of cash expenditures for employee separation costs of approximately \$0.7 million in the third quarter of 2023 and non-cash charges for the accelerated vesting of certain equity awards of approximately \$0.2 million through the fourth quarter of 2023.
-The cash payments are expected to be substantially completed by the third quarter of 2024.
+The Company incurred approximately \$0.9 million in severance charges in connection with the workforce reductions, consisting of cash expenditures for employee separation costs of approximately \$0.7 million in the third quarter of 2023 and non-cash charges due to the accelerated vesting of certain equity awards of approximately \$0.2 million through the fourth quarter of 2023.
+The cash payments were completed by the third quarter of 2024.